Euro zone banks ditch dividends to build coronavirus war chest

 In Ireland, which was forced to take an international bailout during the last financial crash, Bank of Ireland and Allied Irish Banks ditched planned dividend payouts for last year.
 The moves will come as a relief to regulators and help allay fears that multi-billion-euro efforts by central banks and governments to stem the economic impact of the coronavirus outbreak on businesses, including banks, will end up in investors' pockets.

 Investors were less happy and banking stocks fell sharply on Monday morning with ING, ABN Amro, AIB and Bank of Ireland all down more than 6%.
-French banks BNP Paribas and Natixis told Reuters they would review the ECB's statement this week.
+In France, Credit Agricole and Natixis said their boards would meet in coming days to discuss the matter, while BNP Paribas and SocGen said they were studying the ECB's statement.

 The bank, rescued a decade ago by the Swiss federal government with a 6 billion Swiss franc ($6.28 billion) capital injection during the financial crisis, said it was able to support the economy as well as pay shareholders a dividend.
 Cross-town rival Credit Suisse also said it did not plan any changes to its proposed dividend.